fredrikaverpil/github/README.md

 1. Run the workflow manually from the Actions tab.
 1. Merge the PR it creates.

-The sync workflow detects your project type and adds all relevant workflows automatically.
+The sync workflow performs detection and syncs over relevant workflows automatically.

 <details>